Skip to main content

 Events: <none>

-This Lab, you learned how to augment the Kubernetes PSA/PSS configurations with Kyverno.
+In this lab, you learned how to augment the Kubernetes PSA/PSS configurations with Kyverno.
 Pod Security Standards (PSS) and the in-tree Kubernetes implementation of these standards, Pod Security Admission (PSA), provide good building blocks for managing pod security.
 The majority of users switching from Kubernetes Pod Security Policies (PSP) should be successful using the PSA/PSS features.